 The coffee grind is extremely important for a cafetiere.

 If you have whole coffee beans, while the kettle is boiling, grind the beans on a coarse setting.
-Since the cafetiere employs the immersion method the coffee beans need to be coarsely ground.
-Too fine and the plunger will be hard to push down and the coffee will be over-extracted.
+Since the cafetiere employs the immersion method, the coffee beans need to be coarsely ground.
+Too fine and the plunger will be hard to push down and the coffee will end up over-extracted.